 Florida condominium unit owner’s insurance property claims are settled in two ways: replacement cost (RC) and actual cash value (ACV).
 A replacement cost settlement will pay up to the replacement value cost of the condo, but an ACV settlement will depreciate the value of the condo based on age and condition at the time of loss.
 Special form policies are generally written as replacement cost but basic form policies are generally written as actual cash value.
 Your contents inside the condo are also settled under replacement cost or actual cash values.
 Make sure you have replacement cost coverage if you would like to replace the items in your condo with new items instead of used.

 In Florida we have certainly seen condo values decline.
 Insurer’s are still required to insure your condo unit, on the special form policy, for what it would cost to rebuild that condo to today’s codes and standards.
-In order to calculate that value most carriers use a builder’s program that determines this figure based on your square footage and layout ot the condo.
-Depending on the quality and materials used, condos in Florida generally range from $50 to $75 per square foot for rebuild costs.
+In order to calculate that value, most carriers use a builder’s program that determines this figure based on your square footage and layout of the condo.
+Depending on the quality and materials used, condos in Florida generally range from $50 to $100 per square foot for rebuild costs.
 Replacement cost figures and your property’s current market value may vary drastically.

 - The best way to save money on your Florida condominium unit owner’s insurance is to shop around.
 Our experts have access to the top Florida condominium unit owner’s insurance companies.
 Get a quote now!